 Most dogs need as many calories as you and I do to maintain a healthy body weight.

-Please note: these estimates are based on an average weight for this breed.
+Please note that these estimates are based on an average weight for this breed.
 Every dog is different.
 Please talk to your vet before making changes to your dog’s diet.

 How Much Food Should I Feed My German Shepherd Puppy?

 Young puppies need at least 500 calories per day, increasing as their size increases.
-Young adults and adult dogs need between 1,500 to 1,700 calories per day.
+Young adults and adult dogs need between 1,500 and 1,700 calories per day.

-Full grown German Shepherds require between 2,000 and 2,250 calories per day, while older dogs begin to dwindle down in their caloric intake, requiring between 1,200 and 1,400 calories as their energy levels decrease.
-GSD puppy food is different than the adult german shepherd food which is often rich in omega fatty acid.
+Full-grown German Shepherds require between 2,000 and 2,250 calories per day, while older dogs begin to dwindle down in their caloric intake, requiring between 1,200 and 1,400 calories as their energy levels decrease.
+GSD puppy food is different from adult German Shepherd food, which is often rich in omega-3 fatty acids.

 For young puppies, it’s best to allow them to continue feeding off of their mother.
 At 4 weeks old, you can begin transitioning them into regular dog food.
 At 6 months old, you can complete the transition, feeding them entirely dry or canned dog food.